stanistan/stanistan.github.io/content/_index.md

 Hi, I'm Stan, sometimes referred to as stanistan.

-Currently Lead the Traffic Team at [Cash App].
+I used to lead the Traffic Team at [Cash App].

-Formerly at [Etsy], where I worked on lots of things as a Software Engineer & Product Infrastructure Architect; an alumn of the [Recurse Center]; and a perpetual work in progress.
+Also at [Etsy], where I worked on lots of things as a Software Engineer & Product Infrastructure Architect; an alumn of the [Recurse Center]; and a perpetual work in progress.